Han purple and Han blue: Color

 Azurite was the only natural blue pigment used in early China.
 Early China seems not to have used a natural purple pigment and was the first to develop a synthetic one.

 Han blue in its pure form is, as the name suggests, blue.

 Han purple in its pure form is actually a dark blue, that is close to indigo.
 It is a purple in the way the term is used in colloquial English, i.e., it is a color between red and blue.
-It is not, however, a purple in the way the term is used in color theory, i.e. a nonspectral color between red and violet on the 'line of purples' on the CIE chromaticity diagram.
+It is not, however, a purple in the way the term is used in color science, i.e. a nonspectral color between red and violet on the 'line of purples' on the CIE chromaticity diagram.
 Perhaps the most accurate designation for the color would be to call it 'Han indigo', although it could also be regarded as a bright shade of ultramarine (classifying ultramarine as a color and not a pigment).